Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Conclusion

 It is important to emphasize that our method does not directly describe the ground-truth transport phenomena but provides an interpretation of the Wasserstein distance used to model them.
 Consequently, any limitations of the Wasserstein model---such as its sensitivity to noise or its preference for least action---will be reflected in the resulting explanation.
 We therefore position our method as an interactive tool for practitioners: it can aid in validating a given transport model, choosing its hyperparameters, or developing more informed Wasserstein-based models.
 This, in turn, enables a more systematic and insightful analysis of the observed transport phenomena or dataset shift.

 While we have focused in this work on classical optimal transport formulations, more advanced formulations that address their limitations (cf.~\cite{alvarez-melisStructuredOptimalTransport2018, chizatScalingAlgorithmsUnbalanced2018, chapelPartialOptimalTranport2020, mukherjeeOutlierrobustOptimalTransport2021}) should be explored in future work.
 This may include extending \mname{} to Gromov-Wasserstein distances~\cite{memoliGromovWassersteinDistances2011} (and its extensions~\cite{titouanCOoptimalTransport2020}), which allow transport across unregistered spaces, and that can also be expressed as a hierarchy of distances and norms.
-Furthermore, while our work has demonstrated the effectiveness of \mname{} at gaining insight into transport phenomena, achieving finer characterizations by adapting it to more advanced transport models, e.g.\ accounting for temporal dynamics and causality~\cite{bartlWassersteinSpaceStochastic2024}, appears to be another interesting future direction.
+Another formulation is the `Sliced Wasserstein distance'~\cite{bonneelSlicedRadonWasserstein2015}, which approximates Wasserstein distances through multiple estimations on random 1-dimensional subspaces in order to scale up to large datasets.
+As our method, specifically \wdsa{}, also operates on subspaces, it may readily include some of the building blocks necessary to explain these large-scale transport models.
+Furthermore, while our work has demonstrated the effectiveness of \mname{} at gaining insight into transport phenomena, achieving finer characterizations by adapting it to more refined transport models (e.g.~accounting for temporal dynamics and causality~\cite{bartlWassersteinSpaceStochastic2024}) appears to be another interesting future direction.